 Lead Teacher- Early Preschoolers

-I graduated from college several years ago with my Bachelor’s Degree in Communications from Bridgewater State University in Massachusetts.
-I have held numerous professional positions in the customer service field since completing my degree.
-But I have always had a deep connection with children and feel this is my true calling.
+I graduated from college with my Bachelor’s Degree in Communications from Bridgewater State University in Massachusetts.
+I have held numerous professional positions in the customer service field since completing my degree, but I have always had a deep connection with children and feel this is my true calling.
 Working in a daycare has allowed me to discover my passion in teaching.

 Co-Teacher – Early Preschoolers